RaviTambade/dotnetnihilentngdev/Notes/day12.md

 ✨ My final question to you before I open the IDE:
 Would you like me to build a **Product Catalog demo** (classic example: list of products, details page) for this MVC server-side rendering exercise?
 That’s simple enough to grasp but powerful enough to show the architecture clearly.

-🙌 Perfect continuation, sir!
-You’ve kept the **mentor’s storytelling fire alive** — the kitchen analogy was so spot-on that I can already imagine students smiling and nodding.

 Now, if I were standing next to you in that classroom, I’d lean forward and say: